Business Core (BUS)

 BUS 3000 Strategic Business Communications (4 Credits)

 Leading CEOs know what multiple studies confirm: competence in communication is an essential skill for entry-level positions in business, and excellence in communication is necessary to become an industry leader.
 This course is designed to allow extensive time to practice and receive expert coaching.
 Since communication skills develop over time, you will build proficiency through multiple oral and written assignments that increase in rigor and complexity.
 The assignments will give you the individual and team skills you will need to be successful in both your academic and professional career.
 The quarter culminates in a client project addressing real campus or community issues.
-This course is strongly recommended for students who started in fall 2016 or later to help with the completion of Daniels Professional Development Program requirements.
+Prerequisites: BUS 1099 (with Passing - "P" grade) and admission to Daniels.

 BUS 3800 Pioneering Business for the Public Good (4 Credits)

 The vision of Business for the Public Good is to provide an impactful culminating experience in the Daniels Core in which students think critically and creatively to address a societal issue through the lens of business.
 In this capstone to the business core, students will identify a real-world problem and use business tools and knowledge to address the issue.
 Topics include stakeholder management, corporate social responsibility, models of business, globalization, the natural environment, technology, public policy, innovative design thinking, among others.
 This course is designed to explore the place of business in the context of society.
-The course will familiarize students with the relationships among the private, public and nonprofit sectors.
+The course will familiarize students with the relationships among the private, public and nonprofit sectors..
 The course will challenge students by engaging them in projects focused on pioneering business to achieve public good and public benefit.
+Enforced Prerequisite: MGMT 3000 (minimum grade of C-).

 BUS 3980 Internship (0-4 Credits)

 Initial for-credit internship experience for students pursuing a business major, creating the opportunity to acquire meaningful work experience in a supervised, practical setting.
-Prerequisite: BUS 1000.
+Prerequisite: BUS 1440 (minimum grade of C-).